mfurrer/RPG-Interactive-Map/README.md

 ### Installation

-   * installe Python and PyGame
+   * install Python and PyGame
    * put the maps in the Background folder
    * put the players in the Players folder
    * run it

-images can be JPEG, GIF or PNG.
-They are loaded in alphabetical order, this means that namming them with 0xxxx, 1yyyy will help (see usage).
+*Tips:* images can be JPEG, GIF or PNG.
+They are loaded in alphabetical order, this means that naming them with 0xxxx, 1yyyy will help (see usage).

-GIF,PNG is recommended for players image if you want transparency support.
+*Tip:* GIF,PNG is recommended for players image if you want transparency support.
 ### Usage
    * 1,2,3 keys switch between the maps (1 in the first in alphabetical order, 2 the second, etc..)
    * G toggle between group and players icon, group icon is the first file in alphabetical order, go better name this file _group.gif)